seekdavidlee/github-action-continuous-delivery-apps/README.md

 ```
 az container create -g <RESOURCE GROUP NAME> --name myapp --image <ACR NAME>.azurecr.io/mywebapp:0.1 --registry-password <VALUE_FROM_ACCESS_TOKEN> -registry-username 00000000-0000-0000-0000-000000000000 --dns-name-label <DNS name>
 ```
+11. You should be able to launch the swagger page with /swagger.
+An example would be ```http://<DNS name>.centralus.azurecontainer.io/swagger/```.

 ## Secrets
 | Name | Value |